-This date was selected to be exactly nine months ahead of the Nativity of Christ (or vice versa), indicating that Christ’s conception – ‘of the Holy Spirit and the Virgin Mary’, as we say in the Creed – was a perfect conception.
+This feastday was selected to be exactly nine months prior to when we celebrate the Nativity of Christ (on Jan 7 in our calendar), indicating that Christ’s conception – ‘of the Holy Spirit and the Virgin Mary’, as we say in the Creed – was a perfect conception.

 In addition to our parish, many people also celebrate their nameday on this day.
-The etymology of the names are a derivation of ‘Good News’.
+The etymology of these names are a derivation of ‘Good News’.